rafaelreyesgarcia/educational-resources/front-end/typescript/microsoft-learning-path/4-typed-functions/typed-functions.md

 boundless number of optional parameters.

+`...` ellipsis tells the compiler to build an array with the arguments passed and assign a a the name to use it in the function.

 ```ts
 let addAllNumbers = (firstNumber: number, ...restOfNumbers: number[]): number => {
   let total: number =  firstNumber;